St John Ambulance Brigade in South Africa 1900-1902

 william cox

-Died: 23rd May 1901
+Died: 23rd of May 1901 at Standerton of Enteric Fever.

 1901 Annual Report

-Died of disease at 17 General Hospital, Standerton, Transvaal.
 He is also commemorated in the St John Ambulance Book of Remembrance in St George's Cathedral, Cape Town, South Africa.

 1236 orderly